What we know about Sandringham's Cindy Li and the mystery of her disappearance and discovery - NZ Herald

 A woman who knew Cindy Li and her husband for more than 20 years is still in disbelief that the Aucklander has been found alive but in a critical condition after 12 days missing.

-The patient of Li's husband, Chinese medicine practitioner Guo Hao Feng, said she has been trying to contact him since the news of her discovery but without success.
+The patient of Li's husband, Chinese medicine practitioner Guo Hao Feng, said she has been trying to contact him since the news of the discovery but without success.

 Li, 70, was reported missing from her home on Tranmere Rd, Sandringham, on November 9.